Château Troplong Mondot 2020

 Tasting Notes

 "A sensational Troplong.
 Vibrant and vivid, this makes you smile from the first smell: milk chocolate, floral notes of roses and lavender, wet stones, liquorice, cinnamon and ripe bramble fruits.
 Round and thrilling on the palate, tannins are abundant with a chalky blueberry coolness while a salty tang settles around the mouth.
 Lovely precision and purity of fruit; you feel the sharp definition - still linear which makes it less immediately charming than the 2019 but giving undeniable complexity.
 Deep but not heady, this remains pure and detailed, with a leanness from the terroir really setting this apart.
 After a few minutes, the glamour starts to appear giving a salivating, succulent and moreish aspect to the finish.
-An absolute beauty." - Georgie Hindle, Decanter (1/2/2023), Ratings: 100, Drink: 2028-2047
+An absolute beauty." - Georgina Hindle, Decanter (1/2/2023), Ratings: 100, Drink: 2028-2047

 "Inky in colour, this is utterly gorgeous, so much purity and definition on the nose.
 Things start out intense, with crushing tannins, then it steps up and back, with a delicate but juicy slate and crushed rock minerality flooding in.
 Great physicality, with a push and pull that goes from power to lightness of touch.
 I assume it will gain a little more weight over ageing, but this is exceptionally well controlled.
 Crushed blackcurrant and blackberry fruits, with chalky tannins and savoury Cabernet florals.
 60% new oak.
 3.53pH.
 The new cellar will be used for vinification from the 2021 vintage, with this vintage aged in the new barrel cellars.
 No malolactic fermentation in barrel since the 2019 vintage.
 Just 2mm of rain in July and 30mm in August but the deep clay-limestones at Troplong kept their freshness, and there were no blockages in ripening.
-Thomas Duclos consultant."
-Jane Anson, Decanter (04/30/2021) Ratings: 97, Drink: 2028-2044
+Thomas Duclos consultant." - Jane Anson, Decanter (04/30/2021), Ratings: 97, Drink: 2028-2044

 ---|---|